railsgirls-jp/railsgirls.jp/_posts/2012-12-25-rails-girls-kyoto-en.markdown

 <img src="/images/8284365856_af7ca692c8_o.jpg" width="500" alt="after party"/><br/>

 After Party<br/>
 The hacobu kitchen, on-site restaurant company in Kyoto, is also one of the partners who made thie event awesome.
-Since there were many female attendees, they served many kinds of food that looked so cute. their food and cakes made girls fun and exited verry much.
+Since there were many female attendees, they served many kinds of food that looked so cute. their food and cakes made girls fun and exited very much.
 We really appriciate them!
 <br/><br/>

 <img src="/images/8283304913_533f43b677_o.jpg" width="500" alt="organizer's talk"/><br/>

 The passion of the organizer<br/>
-Sachiko Imaoka, the organizer of Rails Girls Kyoto, wanted to attend the last Rails Girls Tokyo event, but she couldn't make it.
+Sachiko Imaoka(@papilio17), the organizer of Rails Girls Kyoto, wanted to attend the last Rails Girls Tokyo event, but she couldn't make it.
 So she was wondering if such an event would be held in Kyoto.
 Then she came up with the idea: "Why not doing it by myself?".
 This was how Rails Girls Kyoto was started.
 In this event, she was both the organizer and an attendee at the same time.
 She talked about her thoughts and passion on it in the lightning talk session, but 5-minute talk wasn't probably enough to talk about everything.
 <br/><br/>

 <img src="/images/8283306141_7f4a35317d_o.jpg" width="500" alt="last day Friday Hug"/><br/>